nus-cs2103-AY2324S1/ip/README.md

-# Duke project template
+# Todoify

-This is a project template for a greenfield Java project.
-It's named after the Java mascot _Duke_.
-Given below are instructions on how to use it.
+This is a chatbot-style task manager Java project as specified by NUS CS2103T.

+Though, the chatbot does not understand natural language - it only understands instructions in a format that's somewhat similar to common POSIX shells like `bash` and `zsh`.
+Something like... "`deadline project work --by 2023-08-31`".

 ## Setting up in Intellij